Trouble-shooting and Analysis

 declination even if the dec guide rate is correct.
 The

-calibration can be improved by first manually moving the mount
+calibration can be improved by taking these steps:

 done, most of the declination backlash in your mount should have been

-to the mount.
-You can try using a backlash compensation setting,
+increasing the mount guide speed.
+You can also try using a

 but this is not likely to work well if the backlash is large -

 more than 3 seconds, for example.
 If you can't correct

 it to manageable levels, you should consider choosing uni-directional

 guiding for declination.
 To do this, you determine

 which way the mount drifts due to polar alignment error and tell PHD2